Kalschatzi/learning_platform/content/module1/2-java-encapsulation.md

 ## What's with this.name = name;

-If we look at the constructor, we see that we actually have 2 variables called `name`.
-One we receive as arguement and is what it's called a `local` variable.
+If we look at the constructor, we see that we actually have two variables called `name`.
+One we receive as an argument and it's called a `local` variable.

 The other is defined in the class and is called a `global` variable.
-If you have 2 variables like this with the same name, just be referencing it, you'll be accessing the `local` variable, so if you do `System.out.println(name)`, that `name` is what's received as argument.
+If you have two variables like this with the same name, just by referencing it, you'll be accessing the `local` variable.
+So if you do `System.out.println(name)`, that `name` is what's received as argument.

 ### How do you use the global one?
 This is where the `this` keyword comes into play.
 So by having